 The Adaptation Communication Drafting Assistance Tool (AdComm-DAT) aims to support countries that decide to prepare and submit a stand-alone adaptation communication, rather than choosing one of the existing communication vehicles.
 The tool aims to reduce the reporting burden to a minimum by offering a structure that builds on the guidance provided in decision 9/CMA.1.
 Furthermore, it offers an iterative capacity building opportunity, identifying progress and opportunities, as well as gaps and needs in terms of adaptation.
 The elements defined in the annex of 9/CMA.1 can then be tailored to the specific countries’ needs.

 The tool has already been tested in a few pilot countries and received very promising feedback.
-These experiences will feed into the final elaboration of the tool.
-We are currently working on launching the online version of AdComm-DAT which will be available soon.
-Until then, you are welcome to use our offline version here.
+These experiences will fed into the final elaboration of the tool which is online available at www.adcomm-dat.org.